 · Please sit sensibly within church- ie space out as much as possible

-· During Holy Communion we will only distribute bread
+· During Holy Communion we will distribute bread and wine, but please feel free to take only the bread if you wish

 The church continues to be open every day, 10am to 4pm, for individual private prayer.
 We pray you will find peace and God’s love there when you visit.